Guide to Fabrics & Colours

 Have you considered how different coloured fabrics can be used to separate areas for different zones/purposes?
 This can be a great way to help users navigate through spaces and understand what each area is for.

-Think about the space being furnished and the colours already there that cannot be changed (walls/carpet/floor) and consider colours that will compliment these.
+Think about the space being furnished and the colours already there that cannot be changed (walls/carpet/floor) and consider colours that will complement these.

 When choosing a colour don’t forget the finish of the upholstery can change the appearance of the fabric, for example, a linen effect royal blue will look different to a shiny vinyl royal blue.